exakat/exakat-docs/Reference/Rules/Functions/MultipleSameArguments.rst

   A method's signature is holding twice (or more) the same argument.
 For example, function x ($a, $a) { `... <https://www.php.net/manual/en/functions.arguments.php#functions.variable-arg-list>`_ }.

 This is accepted as is by PHP 5, and the last parameter's value will be assigned to the variable.
 PHP 7.0 and more recent has dropped this feature, and reports a fatal `error <https://www.php.net/error>`_ when linting the code.
+However, this is not common programming practise : all arguments should be named differently.

 .. code-block:: php